Part One – Powerful Presentations: Know Your Audience

 So how do you figure out what your audience needs?

-The first thing you need to do, is research you audience.
+The first thing you need to do is research your audience.
 What is their background?
 What do you need to know about the industry or organization?
 What motivating factors have left them in your audience?
 What are their expectations from you?

 Are you a trustworthy source?

 Your appearance can also affect how your audience will perceive you.
-Being underdressed will cause some question to your credibility.
+Being underdressed will cause some questions about your credibility.

 If you are able, greet them at the door.
 Take a chance to get to know these people a bit better, build a relationship and also figure out what kind of previous knowledge and expectations they have of your presentation.

-Common mistakes that well-rehearsed, enthusiastic speakers make is forgetting about their audience.
-They present a thorough, well researched topic but completely miss the mark by speaking in unknown industry jargon, or telling a relevant story that is inappropriate for the spectators.
+A common mistake that well-rehearsed, enthusiastic speakers make is forgetting about their audience.
+They present a thorough, well-researched topic but completely miss the mark by speaking in unknown industry jargon or telling a relevant story that is inappropriate for the spectators.
 Language is important.